OCA/helpdesk/helpdesk_mgmt/readme/USAGE.rst

    :alt: Kanban view
    :width: 600 px

-To create a new ticket from the kanban view...
+To create a new ticket from the kanban view:

 #.
-Press the *Create* button or click on the plus icon at the top of the column of a stage.
+Press *Create* button or click on the plus icon at the top of the column of a stage.
 #.
 Set the name or subject for the ticket.
 #.
 Select the team that will manage the ticket.
 #.
 You can select a user to assign the ticket.